viebel/klipse/README.md

   ** "dom": The input editor is plain text.
 The output editor is plain text

-### Javascript only
+### JavaScript only

-* `data-external-libs`: comma separated list of javascript libraries to load before snippet evaluation
+* `data-external-libs`: comma separated list of JavaScript libraries to load before snippet evaluation
 * `data-async-code`: (default `false`) when `true`, asynchronous calls to `console.log` append their result to the result cell

 #### Clojure only